Hope's bracelets raise money to help other young patients

-Indianapolis — Hope Tomamichel is just 13 years old; much too young to have to face off with cancer.
+INDIANAP — Hope Tomamichel is just 13 years old; much too young to have to face off with cancer.
 But the teenager is fighting the battle.

-Five months ago she was diagnosed with a rare but aggressive soft tissue cancer, Neurofibromatosis with a malignant peripheral nerve sheath tumor.
+Five months ago, she was diagnosed with a rare but aggressive soft tissue cancer — neurofibromatosis with a malignant peripheral nerve sheath tumor.

 "I had a bump in my stomach and I didn't think much of it," Tomamichel said.